TeamHypersomnia/Hypersomnia/docs/pages/todo/brainstorm_now.md

 summary: That which we are brainstorming at the moment.
 ---

+- HUD messages for streaks and 1v1 events

 - Show a flame icon when we apply damage to a burning corpse
 	- Big one on ignition, smaller ones when we help